ufhy/file-vault/README.md

 FileVault::encrypt('file.txt', 'encrypted.txt');
 ```

-The following examples both achive the same results as above, with the only difference that the original file is not deleted:
+The following examples both achieve the same results as above, with the only difference that the original file is not deleted:
 ``` php
 // save the encrypted copy to file.txt.enc FileVault::encryptCopy('file.txt');